tamasmajer/refjs/README.md

 }))
 ```

-When you read `.box` inside a function, MagicBox tracks the dependency.
-Update the data → UI updates automatically.
+When you use a box inside another box, MagicBox tracks the dependency.
+Update the inner box → outer box updates automatically.

 ## Features